NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Adventure-Specific Actions/Perception Filter.md

 * * *

 **Effect** Your relic reaches into the minds of nearby creatures and blocks your presence from their perceptions.
-For the next 10 minutes, a creature that enters a @Template\[emanation|distance:120\], centered on you, must attempt a secret Will check save, after which the creature is then temporarily immune for 1 day.
+For the next 10 minutes, a creature that enters a 120-foot emanation, centered on you, must attempt a secret Will check save, after which the creature is then temporarily immune for 1 day.

 * * *